-On the Fire tablet, managing side-loaded ebooks is annoyingly difficult.
+On a Fire tablet, managing side-loaded ebooks is annoyingly difficult.
 They are not being handled by the Kindle book app.

 Fire tablets and Kindle e-readers are both powered by Amazon and many users expect to see similar – if not the same – features.

 Amazon lets you add and manage sideloaded books easily.
 Sideloaded books are the books you add to Kindle from third-party sources, such as sites with ebooks from the public domain.